The InterExec offices in London. InterExec is an executive agency for

 Over five million unemployed and companies can’t fill up vacant key posts?
 Astounding but true.

-The Spanish branch of Boyden, the multinational firm that has pioneered in the search for executives (“Boyden, Global Executive Search, your local partner worldwide,” says its website) has identified five local sectors where competition has increased considerably: technology, pharmaceuticals, biotechnology, finance, and services (specially consultancy and jurisprudence).
+The Spanish branch of Boyden, the multinational firm that has pioneered in the search for executives (“Boyden, Global Executive Search, your local partner worldwide,” says its website) has identified five local sectors where competition has increased considerably: technology, pharmaceuticals, biotechnology, finance, and services (especially consultancy and jurisprudence).

-Obviously the phenomenon isn’t exclusive to Spain.
+Obviously, the phenomenon isn’t exclusive to Spain.
 In the UK where the jobless rate as of December 2011 is 8.3% according to the Office for National Statistics, the worse since 1994, recruitment agencies specializing in the search for board directors and chairmen with extraordinary leadership skills and yearly earnings upward of ₤200,000 (boardroom searches) are doing well in the current crisis.
 Their fees?
 Typically a hefty third of the first annual salary of the recruit.

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.